 The shared secret is the key the Firebox and the authentication server use to secure the authentication information that passes between them.
 The shared secret is case-sensitive and must be the same on the Firebox and the authentication server.
 RADIUS, SecurID, and VASCO authentication servers all use a shared key.

-Encryption Keys and Shared Keys
+Authentication Keys, Encryption Keys, and Shared Keys

-Log Server encryption key
+Log Server authentication key